Estimation of a Structural Break Point in Linear Regression Models: Structural Break Point Estimator

-Denote $\rho = k/T$ and $\rho_0 = k_0/T$.
-Under a small break magnitude $\vert\delta \vert$, the LS estimator $\hat{\rho}_{LS}$ has a finite distribution that is tri-modal, which has two modes at ends of the unit interval and one mode at the true point $\rho_0$.
 A break magnitude that is statistically small is not necessarily small in an economic sense.
-For example, quarterly U.S. real gross domestic product (GDP) growth rate from 1970Q1 to 2018Q2 has mean 0.68 and a standard deviation around 0.8 in percentage points.
-A break that decreases the mean quarterly growth rate by 0.3 percentage point (1.2 percentage point decrease in yearly growth) is a significant event for the economy.
-Suppose model (\ref{eq:DGP}) has parameter values similar to the U.S. real GDP growth rate: assume $\rho_0 = 0.3$, the pre-break mean is $\mu = 0.88$ percentage points and the shift in the mean of growth rate is $\delta = -0.29$.
+For example, quarterly U.S. real GDP growth rate from 1970Q1 to 2018Q2 has a mean of 0.68 and a standard deviation of around 0.8 percent.
+A break that decreases the mean quarterly growth rate by 0.3 percentage points (a 1.2 percentage point decrease in yearly growth) is a significant event for the economy.
+Suppose model (\ref{eq:DGP}) has parameter values similar to the U.S. real GDP growth rate; assume $\rho_0 = 0.3$, the pre-break mean is $\mu = 0.88$ percent and the shift in the mean of growth rate is $\delta = -0.29$.
 The expectation of $y_t$ is $\mu+(1-\rho_0)\delta = 0.68$, which matches the quarterly U.S. real GDP growth rate.
-The finite sample distribution of the LS estimator of $\rho$ under this model is provided in Figure \ref{fig:rhols_finidist_example} from a Monte Carlo simulation with 2,000 replications, assuming Gaussian disturbances $\varepsilon_t \overset{i.i.d.}{\sim} N(0,0.8^2)$ and $T=100$ observations.
-The finite distribution of $\hat{\rho}_{LS}$ shows tri-modality with modes at $\{0.01, 0.30, 0.99\}$.
+Suppose we have $T=100$ observations and Gaussian disturbances $\varepsilon_t \overset{i.i.d.}{\sim} N(0,0.8^2)$.
+The left plot of Figure \ref{fig:example_gdp_rho} shows the finite sample distribution of the LS estimator of $\rho$ from a Monte Carlo simulation with 2,000 replications.
 The LS estimator fails to accurately detect the break that occurs in the constant term of a univariate linear regression model.
-Thus we would expect that in practice, structural breaks that are economically important are not large enough for the LS estimator to detect in many cases.
+Thus, we expect that in practice, structural breaks that are economically important are not large enough for the LS estimator to detect in many cases.

+This study focuses on such empirically relevant breaks that are not ``large" enough.
+I follow the approach of \citet*{Elliott2007} to provide an asymptotic approximation to finite sample properties under this small break magnitude.
+The break magnitude has the same order as sampling uncertainty, $\delta = T^{-1/2}d$, where $d$ is fixed.
+These asymptotics reflect an important feature of finite sample properties under moderate breaks, because the $p$ values of tests for breaks are typically significant, but not zero.
+See \citeauthor{Elliott2007} (\citeyear{Elliott2007}, \citeyear{Elliott2014}) for details on the justification of this break magnitude.